Skip to content

 This step is what makes your cable work.
 If the crimp is loose, your device may not get a connection.
 That’s the last thing you want after doing all this.

-Learning how to terminate ethernet cable means knowing how to use this tool right.
+Learning how to terminate ethernet cable means knowing how to use this tool correctly.
 Don’t be afraid to press hard since you want a solid bond between the wires and the connector.

 Step 7 - Don’t Forget the Final Step